 Other tiles that make up the board are jail (you cannot move for a while), chance and community chest tiles (you draw a card from a deck that contains either positive or negative impact on you – you pay or you receive money), utilities and railroads (properties that work a bit different as regular).

-The game is played until all but one player go bankrupt who is then declared a winner.
+The game is played until all but one go bankrupt.
+The remaining player is then declared a winner.

 - Classic rules, classic properties